-Earlier this week, Daniel E. Grigson, filed a complaint in a Los Angeles court, claiming that “Some Things Never Change” from Disney’s Frozen 2 (it’s linked below) infringes upon his song “That Girl,” (it’s linked below also) which he wrote and published under his own label about 20 years ago.
-Grigson’s claims that he heard the similarity while attending the movie back in 2019 and “… involuntarily stood straight up, turned to look at his wife, and then at his kids, his eyes wide open as saucers.
+Earlier this week, Daniel E. Grigson, filed a complaint in a Los Angeles court, claiming that “Some Things Never Change” from Disney’s Frozen 2 infringes upon his song “That Girl,” which he wrote and published under his own label about 20 years ago.
+Grigson claims that he heard the similarity while attending the movie back in 2019 and “… involuntarily stood straight up, turned to look at his wife, and then at his kids, his eyes wide open as saucers.
 The close similarity to his own work “That Girl” was so striking to him that it caught him off guard, the beat, rhythm, feel, theme, words.
 He sat back down with his head in his hands.
-His 11-year-old daughter leaned over to him and said “Dad, Disney took your song.”
+His 11-year-old daughter leaned over to him and said, “Dad, Disney took your song.”

 Here are the two songs if you’d care to try to hear what Mr. Grigson hears:

-The complaint claims similarity in “melodies and melodic structure; musical forms and musical gestures; rhythm sections parts; tempos; chord progressions; cadences at the end of the choruses; lyrics; and arrangements and lyrical structures.”
-Pretty standard procedure.
+Fortunately for us, the complaint is pretty detailed, claiming similarity in “melodies and melodic structure; musical forms and musical gestures; rhythm sections parts; tempos; chord progressions; cadences at the end of the choruses; lyrics; and arrangements and lyrical structures.”

 For starters, are the tempos of both songs “identical” and 92 BPM (beats per minute) as the complaint says?

-Notes are more the nitty gritty.
+Notes are more the nitty gritty of substantial similarity.

-But while it’s a little disconcerting to be spending time on matters that really should just be facts, none of these gotchas make the harmony any more or less similar.
-So lets say both works are in the key of G and we can look at something that does matter, the chord progressions.
-Chord progressions are famously not usually protectable because there are only so many to go around.
-But harmony gives context and meaning to melody, so harmony matters a lot.
+Disconcerting?
+Yes.
+But these are cheap “gotchas,” and they don’t make the harmony any more or less similar.
+Lets say both works are in the key of G, and get to something that does matter at least a bit, the chord progressions.
+Chord progressions are famously not usually protectable because there are only so many to go around and that’s true, but harmony gives context and meaning to melody, so harmony matters a lot.

 The chords in the chorus to That Girl are (although it varies a little across the several choruses in the song):